Correlated Initialization for Correlated Data: Within Layer, Single Filter Convergence

 \section{Within Layer, Single Filter Convergence}

-We discuss the interdependence of training data and gradient descent for a single $k \times k$ spatial filter $w$ with ReLU activation and quadratic loss function, ie. $\hat{y}:=\max(w\cdot X,0)$ and $L(X,w):=(y-\hat{y})^2$.
-Weights $w^*$ denote the optimal solution.
+We discuss the interdependence of training data and gradient descent for a single $k \times k$ spatial filter $w$ with ReLU activation and quadratic loss function, i.e., $\hat{y}:=\max(w\cdot X,0)$ and $L(X,w):=(y-\hat{y})^2$.
+The optimal weights are denoted as $w^*$.
 We use $y(X)=w^*X$.
 This essentially expresses the assumption that the spatial $k \times k$ filter followed by a ReLU is a suitable model.
 We discuss two scenarios: (i) The number of training samples is less than the number of parameters (under-determined system) and (ii) the number of training samples is at least as large as the number of parameters.